tc39/proposal-signals/README.md

         // Run a callback with all tracking disabled (even for nested computed). function untrack<T>(cb: () => T): T;

+        // Get the current computed signal which is tracking any signal reads, if any function currentComputed(): Computed | null;

         // Returns ordered list of all signals which this one referenced
         // during the last time it was evaluated.
         // For a Watcher, lists the set of signals which it is watching.